-Carbide tipped tools and cutters should be used with surface speeds below those used for paper based laminates.
-Tolls should be ground with a zero rake and machining can be done dry with and exhaust system to remove dust.
-A coolant can be used, but is not necessary.
+Carbide-tipped tools and cutters should be used with surface speeds below those used for paper-based laminates.
+Tolls should be ground with a zero rake, and machining can be done dry with an exhaust system to remove dust.
+A coolant can be used but is not necessary.

-Glass base laminates can be milled very satisfactory on any conventional metal-working milling machine.
-Carbide tipped tools should be used.
-Only climb or down milling should be practiced, as an up system to remove dust.
-A coolant can be used, but is not necessary.
+Glass base laminates can be milled satisfactorily on any conventional metal-working machine.
+Carbide-tipped tools should be used.
+Only climb or down milling should be practiced as an up system to remove dust.
+A coolant can be used but is not necessary.

 Drilling and Tapping

-When drilling glass based grades, a carbide drill should be used.
+When drilling glass-based grades, a carbide drill should be used.
 The materials can be drilled dry with a good exhaust system to remove dust.
 A flood of water on the work and drill can be used when necessary to prevent overheating and dulling of drills.
-High-speed drills, nitrate treated, can be used, but must be sharpened more often.
-Care should be taken when sharpening that the drill is cut back far enough to original body diameter of drill.
-Spindle speed for these grades is 4800 RPM for ¼” diameter drills.
+High-speed drills, nitrate treated, can be used but must be sharpened more often.
+Care should be taken when sharpening that the drill is cut back far enough to the original body diameter of the drill.
+The spindle speed for these grades is 4800 RPM for ¼" diameter drills.

 The methods for tapping these materials are much the same as for tapping paper base laminate plastics.
-The abrasiveness may cause taps to cut very close to size, resulting in a tendency towards binding when backing out.
+The abrasiveness may cause taps to cut very close to size, resulting in a tendency toward binding when backing out.
 Standard high-speed steel taps can be used on short runs.
-For any sizable quantity carbide taps should be used.
+For any sizable quantity, carbide taps should be used.
 Taps should be purchased oversized.
-Coolant can be used, but is not necessary if a good exhaust system is available.
+Coolant can be used but is not necessary if a good exhaust system is available.

-External threads and internal threads can be cut on a lathe with a carbide-tipped tool, dry.
-Fine cuts should be taken to give best results.
+External and internal threads can be cut on a lathe with a carbide-tipped tool and dry.
+Fine cuts should be taken to give the best results.
 A coolant can be used, but it is not necessary.

 Standard polishing rouge on a rag wheel gives satisfactory results for phenolic requiring a polished surface.